react-navigation/react-navigation.github.io/versioned_docs/version-7.x/static-configuration.md

 ---
 id: static-configuration
-title: Getting started with static API
+title: Overview of static API
-sidebar_label: Getting started
+sidebar_label: Overview
 ---

 React Navigation primarily uses a dynamic component based API.
 This provides a lot of flexibility, however there are a few drawbacks: